STAIRlab/sees/docs/contrib/01_modeling/element/354-KikuchiBearing Element.md

 </tr>
 </tbody>
 </table>

 <p>NOTES:</p>

-<p>1) If <code class="tcl-variable">limdisp</code> is positive and the shear deformation
-of MSS exceeds <code class="tcl-variable">limdisp</code>, this element calculates equivalent coefficient to adjust force and stiffness of MSS.
-The adjusted MSS force and stiffness reproduce the behavior of the previously defined uniaxial material under monotonic loading in every direction.</p>
+1) If <code class="tcl-variable">limdisp</code> is positive and the shear deformation of MSS exceeds <code class="tcl-variable">limdisp</code>, this element calculates equivalent coefficient to adjust force and stiffness of MSS.
+The adjusted MSS force and stiffness reproduce the behavior of the previously defined uniaxial material under monotonic loading in every direction.

-<p>2) Recommended value is (D/t)*sqrt(3*G/K), where D, t, G and K are
-size (for round and square shape), thickness, shear modulus and bulk modulus of a rubber layer, respectively.</p>
+2) Recommended value is (D/t)*sqrt(3*G/K), where D, t, G and K are size (for round and square shape), thickness, shear modulus and bulk modulus of a rubber layer, respectively.

-<p>3) The valid queries to a KikuchiBearing element when creating an
-ElementRecorder object are 'globalForce', 'localForce', 'basicForce', 'localDisplacement' and 'basicDeformation'.</p>
+3) The valid queries to a `KikuchiBearing` element when creating an ElementRecorder object are `'globalForce'`, `'localForce'`, `'basicForce'`, `'localDisplacement'` and `'basicDeformation'`.

 <figure>
 <img src="/OpenSeesRT/contrib/static/KikuchiBearing_Model.png" title="KikuchiBearing_Model.png"
 width="400" alt="KikuchiBearing_Model.png" />